veraPDF/veraPDF.github.io/cli/terminal/index.md

 Commands, aliases and paths
 ---------------------------
-As installed you'll only be able to use the veraPDF CLI by typing `./verapdf` from the installation directory.
-If you want to use it from another location you'll have to add the full path to the command, i.e. `/home/cfw/verapdf/verapdf` on Linux or `C:\Users\cfw\verapdf\verapdf.bat` on Windows which can get a little awkward.
+As installed you'll only be able to use the veraPDF CLI by typing
+<kbd>./verapdf</kbd> from the installation directory.
+If you want to use it from another location you'll have to add the full path to the command, i.e. `/home/cfw/verapdf/verapdf` on Linux or `C:\Users\cfw\verapdf\verapdf.bat`
+on Windows which can get a little awkward.
 Use the platform dependent tips below to avoid this.
-The rest of the guide assumes you've done this to avoid long commands.
+This guide assumes you've done this to avoid typing long commands.

 ### Windows: adding the installation directory to the path
 You can add the installation directory to the `PATH` environment variable on Windows.
 The operating system will search all directories on the path for the command issued.
-To add the default veraPDF installation directory to the path issue the command: `set PATH=%PATH%;C:\Users\cfw\verapdf` BUT replace `cfw` with the name of your user home directory.
-On my machine this looks as follows:
+To add the default veraPDF installation directory to the path issue the command: <kbd>set PATH=%PATH%;C:\Users\cfw\verapdf</kbd> BUT replace `cfw` with the name of your user home directory.
+On my machine this looks as
+follows:

     C:\Users\cfw>set PATH=%PATH%;C:\Users\cfw\verapdf